base-org/pessimism/README.md

 # pessimism
 __Because you can't always be optimistic__

-_Pessimism_ is a public good monitoring service that allows for Optimism bedrock blockchains _(Base Layer 2, Optimism)_ to be continously assessed for real-time threats using customly defined user invariant rulesets.
+_Pessimism_ is a public good monitoring service that allows for [Op-Stack](https://stack.optimism.io/) and EVM compatible blockchains to be continously assessed for real-time threats using customly defined user invariant rulesets.
+To learn about Pessimism's architecture, please advise the documentation.

 <!-- Badge row 1 - status -->